Military career of Adolf Hitler: World War II

-By 1938, Hitler had started becoming obsessed with his life mission and became convinced of his own infallibility.
-He stopped listening to counter-opinions and became overconfident in his own political moves and military expertise following the early victories.
+After the early German victories in World War II, Hitler became increasingly obsessed with his life mission and convinced of his own infallibility.
+He stopped listening to counter-opinions and became overconfident in his own political moves and military abilities.
+He started to attribute all victories to his leadership and any defeats to his subordinates' incompetence.
 Hitler deepened his involvement in the war effort by appointing himself commander-in-chief of the German Army (Heer) in December 1941; thus taking a direct operational posting usually held by a full German general.
 From this point forward he personally directed the war against the Soviet Union, while his military commanders facing the Western Allies retained a degree of autonomy.

 Hitler's leadership became increasingly disconnected from reality as the war turned against Germany, with the military's defensive strategies often hindered by his slow decision making and frequent directives to hold untenable positions.
 Nevertheless, he continued to believe that only his leadership could deliver victory.
-In the final months of the war Hitler refused to consider peace negotiations, regarding the destruction of Germany as preferable to surrender.
-The military did not challenge Hitler's dominance of the war effort, and senior officers generally supported and enacted his decisions.
-By 22 April 1945, when he finally acknowledged that the war was lost, Hitler told Generals Wilhelm Keitel and Jodl that he had no further orders to give.
+By 1944, Hitler was largely surrounded by "sycophants" who backed his "increasingly deluded view" of the war, while he removed officers who opposed his decisions.
+For instance, he dismissed Erich von Manstein –considered to be among the best German commanders on the Eastern Front– in spring 1944, deeming the latter's "realistic appraisals" of the strategic situation to be defeatist.
+Fearing the loss of favors connected to the dictator's bribery system, many senior officers opted to go along with Hitler's decision making even when they understood the war's realities; this further increased his self-perception as the sole "genius strategist" of the German war effort.

+By mid-1944, Hitler continued to hold the belief that the Soviet Union was teetering on the edge of collapse despite the latter's increasingly effective military operations, thinking that Germany merely needed to hold out until the Soviets had exhausted themselves.
+Based on his experiences in World War I, Hitler assumed that victory would be possible as long as Germany maintained its will to resist.
+As a result this belief, he increasingly viewed any kind of retreat as a form of defeatism and thus inisisted on fighting for all territory, regardless of strategic worth.
+This manifested in the order to prepare more and more feste Plätze, fortresses which were supposed to hold out in enemy territory.
+Hitler's holding orders and reluctancy to permit tactical retreats accelerated the destruction of Army Group Centre during Operation Bagration (June–August 1944).